KSiva199/Taxi/README.md

-# In this project i have analyzed a dataset which contains information about taxi rides in NYC.
-The data set is quite large so getting a basic idea of what the data contains is important.
+<h1 align='center'> In this project i have analyzed a dataset which contains information about taxi rides in NYC.
+The data set is quite large so getting a basic idea of what the data contains is important. </h1>

 ## Datetime range does your data cover?
 How many rows are there total